Energy & Environment

 Alabama features an abundance of energy resources, including petroleum, coal, natural gas, nuclear, and hydropower.
 Our state ranks sixth nationally for natural gas energy production, fifth in nuclear power production, and sixth in hydroelectric production.
 Alabama’s three petroleum refineries—located in Mobile, Tuscaloosa, and Atmore—boast a combined processing capacity of about 142,000 barrels of crude oil per calendar day.

-We can be both energy independent and environmentally-conscious.
+We can be both energy independent and environmentally conscious.
 We need an all-of-the-above approach to energy production.
 Americans should be able to run their cars, heat their homes, and run their farms without interference from the federal government.
 That’s why I am fighting back against the Biden administration’s radical climate agenda, which has sent costs soaring and imposed burdensome regulations on our energy producers, farmers, and foresters.

 Boosting Gulf Energy Production

-I successfully challenged the Biden administration over the disastrous Rice’s whale rule, which would have established a 28,000-square-mile protected habitat for the Rice’s whale within the Gulf of Mexico, despite a lack of evidence presenting the need for such a large area.
-The Biden administration’s proposed rule would have imposed severe restrictions on all vessel traffic, especially in and out of the Port of Mobile, and would have greatly inhibited oil and gas production within the Gulf of Mexico.
+I successfully challenged the Biden administration over the disastrous Rice’s whale rule, which would have established a 28,000-square-mile protected habitat for the Rice’s whale within the Gulf of America, despite a lack of evidence presenting the need for such a large area.
+The Biden administration’s proposed rule would have imposed severe restrictions on all vessel traffic, especially in and out of the Port of Mobile, and would have greatly inhibited oil and gas production within the Gulf of America.

 The Port of Mobile is the 11th largest port in the nation based on total tonnage, handling more than 55 million tons of international and domestic cargo annually.
 It provides nearly 313,000 jobs, and generates more than $85 billion in economic value to Alabama each year.
 I am committed to ensuring that the Port remains an economic powerhouse.